Ecotrust/madrona/docs/manipulators.rst

     class Options:
         manipulators = []
         optional_manipulators = [
-           'lingcod.manipulators.maniplators.ClipToStudyRegionManipulator' ,
+           'madrona.manipulators.maniplators.ClipToStudyRegionManipulator' ,
-           'lingcod.manipulators.maniplators.EastWestManipulator' ,
+           'madrona.manipulators.maniplators.EastWestManipulator' ,
         ]

 If the user doesn't select any other optional manipulators and there are none required, a special case is triggered.
 We can't allow any arbitrary input so the shape needs to be checked as a valid geometry at the very least.
 For this case, the `NullManipulator` is triggered which does nothing except ensure that the geometry is clean.
 Note that the NullManipulator should *not* appear in either your manipulators or optional_manipulators lists.

 .. note::

-   There are several steps that a marinemap-based project must take in order to ensure that optional manipulators function correctly.
+   There are several steps that a madrona-based project must take in order to ensure that optional manipulators function correctly.

    First, make sure that the MPA superclass is migrated to reflect the MPA schema change.
    Secondly, make sure to run manage.py install_media